pwwang/immunopipe/docs/getting-started.md

 ///

 /// Note
-You need at least 8GB of memory to run the pipeline with the example dataset and minimal configuration.
-16GB or more is recommended.
+You need at least 16GB of memory to run the pipeline with the example dataset and minimal configuration.
 ///

 ## Check the results